decentralized-identity/didcomm-messaging/docs/spec-files/out_of_band.md

 Each message passed this way must be contained within an `out-of-band` message, as described below.

-The out-of-band protocol a single message that is sent by the *sender*.
+The out-of-band protocol consists in a single message that is sent by the *sender*.

 #### Invitation: `https://didcomm.org/out-of-band/2.0/invitation`